poolpOrg/OpenSMTPD-book/src/chapters/0001_Preface.md

 OpenSMTPD has evolved a lot from the initial daemon I showed pyr@, chl@, henning@ and reyk@.
 It is dead simple,
-provides a wide range of features, has very clean code and can be extended to achieve impressive setups.
+provides a wide range of features, has clean code and can be extended to achieve impressive setups.

 I have no doubts someday it will rule the world.